qiita-spots/qiita/INSTALL.md

-Qiita is pip installable, but depends on the following non-python packages that must be installed first.

 Qiita installation
 ==================

+Qiita is pip installable, but depends on some non-python packages that must be installed first.

 Install non-python dependencies (install these first)
 -----------------------------------------------------